ga-wdi-boston/express-api-upload/README.md

 By the end of this lesson, students should be able to:

-- Upload files to AWS from a node application
+- Upload files to AWS S3 from a node application
 - Write files from a `Buffer` to the file-system.
 - Create path names with a low chance of duplication
 - Store information about uploaded files in MongoDB via Mongoose
-- Upload files from a browser to express and store them in the file-system or AWS.
+- Upload files from a browser to express and store them in the file-system or AWS S3.

 ## Prerequisites